-The first of the four mentioned kingdoms from Daniel 2 is Chaldea.
-To offer a summary: The Chaldean empire, first subdued Assyria, then Egypt, and beginning in BC 587, the Southern Kingdom of Israel (then known as Judah – with the countryside known as Judaea).
+It was written that what Daniel was shown was then sealed and later opened by Christ in the Revelation.
+The first of the four mentioned kingdoms listed in Daniel 2 is Chaldea.
+To offer a summary: The Chaldean empire, first subdued Assyria, then Egypt, and beginning in BC 587, the Southern Kingdom of Israel (known as Judah – with the countryside known as Judaea).
 It also pushed eastward in forays to the Indian sub-continent.
-It had its beginnings under Nabopolassar and continued to grow in strength under Nebuchadnezzar II.
+It had its beginnings under Nabopolassar and continued to grow in strength under the Nebuchadnezzar’s.
 It fell while under the rule of Nabonidus, who shared the throne with his son Belshazzar as co-regent.
 Nabonidus spent his time off in the far reaches fighting and on various expeditions, while Belshazzar ran things in his absence.
-That is behind why Belshazzar had offered Daniel to “be third ruler in the kingdom” (Dan.
+That is behind Belshazzar’s having offered Daniel to “be third ruler in the kingdom” (Dan.
 5:16).
 The empire is dated from BC 650 to 539.